 ) has reviewed and approved the player participation.

-In addition, the team will be required to postpone all games for 14 days following the notice of a confirmed diagnosis.
+In addition, the team will be required to postpone all games for a period of time as follows from last known contact:

 #2 -- IF YOU HAVE COME INTO CLOSE CONTACT WITH SOMEONE WHO HAS COVID-19 (INCLUDING SOMEONE IN THE HOUSEHOLD)